 - Witness talks from current catechists (at Mass, after Communion)

-- Profiles of current catechists in Church bulletin, local paper
+- Profiles of current catechists in Church bulletin or local paper

-- Create a Facebook page for catechists to direct potential candidates to
+- Social media, such as a Facebook page for catechists, to direct potential candidates to

 - Invitation to a “no obligation” dinner (or wine and cheese, or coffee and…) for potential catechists